ShaneBonkowski/Shanes-Games-Webpage-Repo/README.md

 # Shane's Games

 Welcome to Shane's Games!
-This repository contains the source code for Shane's Games website and all the games featured on the platform.
+This repository contains the source code for Shane's Games website and most of the games featured on the platform.

 ## About Shane's Games